GHDDI-AILab/Targeting2019-nCoV/docs/Data_analytics.md

-# Data analysis for drug repositioning
+# GHDDI Data analysis for drug repositioning

  A comprehensive data mining and analysis effort has been done to present these lists of existing drugs with therapeutic potentials for COVID-19.
 The analysis was based on different rationales including anti-coronavirus activity, broad-spectrum antiviral activity and antiviral drugs with highly conserved viral target such as RNA dependent RNA polymerase (RDRP).
 We will constantly update these lists with new discoveries.